dosbox-staging/dosbox-staging/website/docs/getting-started/next-steps.md

 help.

 So what's next?
-Try setting up a few more games yourself; peruse the various configuration options in the default configuration; look around on [our wiki](https://github.com/dosbox-staging/dosbox-staging/wiki); familiarise yourself with our [feature highlights](https://dosbox-staging.github.io/);
+Try setting up a few more games yourself; peruse the various configuration options in the primary configuration file; look around on [our wiki](https://github.com/dosbox-staging/dosbox-staging/wiki); familiarise yourself with our [feature highlights](https://dosbox-staging.github.io/);
 read the release notes on our [releases